dotnet/docs-aspire/docs/storage/azure-storage-blobs-component.md

 ## Example usage

-In the _Program.cs_ file of your project, call the `AddAzureBlobService` extension to register a `BlobServiceClient` for use via the dependency injection container.
+In the _Program.cs_ file of your project, call the <xref:Microsoft.Extensions.Hosting.AspireBlobStorageExtensions.AddAzureBlobService%2A> extension to register a `BlobServiceClient` for use via the dependency injection container.

 ```csharp
 builder.AddAzureBlobService("blobs");